-1203 Composition of Board [R-20]
+1203 Composition of Board [R-43] 35 U.S.C.

-35 U.S.C.
 7, provides for a Board of Appeals as follows:

 35 U.S.C.
 7 Board of Appeals.
-The examiners-inchief shall be persons of competent legal knowledge and scientific ability.
-The Commissioner, the assistant commissioners, and the examiners-in-chief shall constitute a Board of Appeals, which, on written appeal of the applicant, shall review adverse decisions of examiners upon applications for patents.
+The examiners-inchief shall be persons of competent legal knowledge and scientific ability, who shall be appointed under the classified civil service.
+The Commissioner, the deputy commissioner, the assistant commissioners, and the examiners-in-chief shall constitute a Board of Appeals, which, on written appeal of the applicant, shall review adverse decisions of examiners upon applications for patents.
 Each appeal shall be heard by at least three members of the Board of Appeals, the members hearing such appeal to be designated by the Commissioner.
 The Board of Appeals has sole power to grant rehearings.

-Whenever the Commissioner considers it necessary to maintain the work of the Board of Appeals current. he may designate any patent examiner of the primary examiner grade or higher, having the requisite ability. to serve as examiner-in-chief for periods not exceeding six months each.
+Whenever the Commissioner considers it necessary to maintain the work of the Board of Appeals current, he may designate any patent examiner of the primary examiner grade or higher, having the requisite ability, to serve as examiner-in-chief for periods not exceeding six months each.
 An examiner so designated shall be qualified to act as a member of the Board of Appeals.
 Not more than one such primary examiner shall be a member of the Board of Appeals hearing an appeal.
-The Secretary of Commerce is authorized to fix the per annum rate of basic compensation of each designated examiner-in chief in the Patent Office at not in excess of the maximum scheduled rate provided for positions in grade 16 of the General Schedule of the Classification Act of 1949, as amended.
-The per annum rate of basic compensation of each designated examiner-in-chief shall be adjusted, at the close of the period for which he was designated to act as examinerin-chief, to the per annum rate of basic compensation which he would have been receiving at the close of such period if such designation had not been made.
+The Secretary of Commerce is authorized to fix the per annum rate of basic compensation of each designated examiner-in-chief in the Patent and Trademark Office at not in excess of the maximum scheduled rate provided for positions in grade 16 of the General Schedule of the Classification Act of 1949, as amended.
+The per annum rate of basic compensation of each designated examiner-in-chief shall be adjusted, at the close of the period for which he was designated to act as examiner-in-chief, to the per annum rate of basic compensation which he would have been receiving at the close of such period if such designation had not